miladBann/Bono/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

-First, run the development server:
+First, Please navigate to the folder where you downloaded or cloned this repo and open the terminal there, and run the command "npm install". then you can run the development server which will start the app:

 ```bash
 npm run dev